Tony George: Indy Racing League

 However, as the series evolved, it moved away from these principles, with more foreign drivers, increased costs and, eventually, racing on road courses and street circuits.

-The IRL ("The League") struggled initially, until CART faced financial turmoil and CART teams began to return to the Indianapolis 500 in 2000.
+The IRL struggled initially, until CART faced financial turmoil and CART teams began to return to the Indianapolis 500 in 2000.
 The concern over CART's future, financial stability, and the attraction to the sponsorship draw of the Indy 500 saw teams slowly moving over to the IRL from 2001 to 2003.

 CART declared bankruptcy in the 2003 off season.
 George made a bid for certain assets of the company, while a trio of CART owners (Gerald Forsythe, Paul Gentilozzi, and Kevin Kalkhoven), along with Dan Pettit, also made a bid, calling their group the Open Wheel Racing Series (OWRS).
 George's offer was to purchase only select company assets, in an effort to eliminate any series that would rival his Indy Racing League.
 However, if George's bid (which was actually higher than the OWRS bid) had been successful, many vendors that were still owed money by CART would have not been paid.
 Therefore, a judge ruled that the OWRS group should be the purchaser of CART, which ensured a 25th anniversary season in 2004, running as Champ Car.
 Open Wheel Racing Series.
 (OWRS) would later change its name to Champ Car World Series (CCWS) LLC.

 Prior to 2003 the IRL was unable to use the term "IndyCar" since that was licensed to CART.
 In 1992, The Speedway trademarked the term "IndyCar" which had been widely used by CART in championship branding and promotion.
 The Speedway then leased the term to CART through 1997.
 With the inception of the IRL, a lawsuit, and a six-year non-use agreement, formal use of the term disappeared.
 Widespread confusion ensued with CART still competing at "Indy" branded events in Canada and Australia, and both CART/Champ Car and IRL cars being popularly referred to as "IndyCars".
 In 2003 the non-use agreement expired and the IRL was able to adopt the recognized IndyCar moniker once again, thereafter becoming the IRL IndyCar Series.